colintbowers/DependentBootstrap.jl/README.md

 * The default value for `blocklength` is 0.0.
 Any input `blocklength` <= 0.0 tells the `BootInput` constructor to estimate the optimal block length using the input `data` and the supplied block length method, or, if no block length method is supplied, to choose the best available block length procedure for the given bootstrap methodology.
 * The default value for numresample is the module constant `NUM_RESAMPLE` which is currently `1000`.
 * `bootmethod` can be specified using a symbol, which is converted to the appropriate type (which will be a subtype of the abstract `BootMethod`) by the constructor.
 Valid values are `:iid`, `:stationary`, `:moving`, `:circular`, and `:nooverlap`.
 Hopefully `:tapered` will be available in future iterations of this package.
 * `blmethod` can be specified using a symbol, which is converted to the appropriate type (which will be a subtype of the abstract `BLMethod`) by the constructor.
-The default value of `:dummy` tells the constructor the choose the most appropriate block length selection procedure for the given `bootmethod`.
+The default value of `:dummy` tells the constructor to choose the most appropriate block length selection procedure for the given `bootmethod`.
 Note, if the input `blocklength` is > 0.0, then `blmethod` is irrelevant.
 Valid symbols for `blmethod` are `:ppw2009` and `:pp2002`.
 It is anticipated that the vast majority of users will want to use `:ppw2009`, and this will be auto-selected for all bootstrap methods, except `:tapered`, which, when operational, will use `:pp2002`.
 * `flevel1` should be a function that accepts an input of type `T_data`, and can return whatever type the user wants (note, it does not need to be scalar).
 In what follows, the output type of `flevel1` will be written as `T_level1`.
 An informative error is thrown if `flevel1` cannot accept `T_data` as input.
 * `flevel2` should be a function that accepts an input of type `T_level1`, and can return whatever type the user wants (again, it need not be scalar).
 In what follows, the output type of `flevel2` will be written as `T_level2`.
 An informative error is thrown if `flevel2` cannot accept `T_level1` as input.